Universal Soldier (1971 film): Filming

 No one yet knows exactly how the film will end.
 When I get back from Australia we shall edit, fit the music, and have every – thing but the last shot in the can.
 Then about three days before the film is shown, we want to stage a real demonstration in the street, mingle the actors with it, Cy will shoot it, and this will be the final scene in the film.
 By doing it this way, it will be absolutely up to date.
 It must be current if it is to have the impact we want.
 Then the audience will really be involved with present history.

 Lazenby was optimistic he could use this method for other movies:

 The nine months I spent on the Bond film I learnt about the old-fashioned way of doing things-and a lot about what not to do.
 Now I'm trying to learn the newer, freer approach working with Cy Endfield.
 I feel once I've learnt from him something about putting a movie together I shall be able to go on and develop some of my own ideas.
 I'm lucky now, because I know enough of the tricks of the trade to feel I shall never have to starve and this gives me a chance to work on my ideals.

-Lazneby said Endfield wanted to end the film with Lazenby's character being killed and the actor disagreed.
+Lazenby said Endfield wanted to end the film with Lazenby's character being killed and the actor disagreed.
 "I didn’t want him to die because he’d done the right thing.
 So I refused to film it.
 They had to freeze frame it instead."

 Lazenby claimed that Jimi Hendrix was supposed to do the music for the movie.
 "Then he died", he said.

 Lazenby later admitted he "didn't know what he was doing" when making the film and that the investors had to take over before shooting finished.
 He and three other men associated with the film were each sued for £10,000 by Ionian Finance, who had lent money for the movie.

 Reception

 Box office

-The film flopped at the box office.
+The film saw some success after positive critical reception.

 "I had a piece of the action and I never got a cent", says Lazenby.
 "I’ve only ever seen it once."